Lind-Project/lind-wasm/contribute/RUNNING_ON_NATIVE_LINUX.md

 ## Tested environment

-The following configuration was used to verify these instructions:
+The following configuration was used to run lind on WSL2 and native Linux

 Environment #1:
 - Windows 10 Pro